 The negotiation

-The initial offer at 1,100,000 euros was rejected.
-The agreement at 1,150,000 euros, or 10,455 euros/sqm, was reached after 3 weeks of discussion, facilitated by the seller’s fatigue at the absence of other offers.
-Savings: 95,000 euros.
+The opening offer of 1,100,000 euros was rejected.
+The parties settled at 1,150,000 euros, or 10,455 euros/sqm, after 3 weeks of discussion, helped along by the seller’s weariness at the lack of other offers.
+The saving was 95,000 euros.

 What this mission illustrates